Goins' hidden-ball trick, slam lead Blue Jays over Yanks 8-1 (Sep 22, 2017) | FOX Sports

 ”Bonehead play by me,” Frazier said. ”I thought the ball was thrown in.”

 New York dropped four games behind AL East-leading Boston with nine games left, and the Yankees’ lead over Minnesota for the top AL wild card was cut to 5 1/2 games.
-The Yankees needed to win and have both the Los Angeles Angels and Texas lose to guarantee at least a wild card spot.
+The Yankees would clinch a postseason berth with one more win or one loss by both the Los Angeles Angels and Texas.

 ”We know we have a really good shot at making the playoffs, of course, but we still have an opportunity to win the division, so I think our mindset is still on that,” Frazier said.